nicholasbishop/docker-command/README.md

 produces commands that can be run in a subprocess to invoke the Docker client (or a compatible client such as Podman).

 This crate depends on the [command-run] crate.
+That crate's `logging` feature (which controls whether the `log` crate is a dependency) can be toggled with this crate's `logging` feature (enabled by default).

 ## Example